-2122.
-Subsection (d) prohibits a provider from receiving compensation for performing specified services for a third party, a technique used in other contexts to evade regulation.
-The prohibition supplements subsection (a)(8)(9) (prohibiting referral fees).
-It is broader, in that it attempts to prevent evasions of subsection (a)(8)(9) through the ruse of performing services for the lender or service provider.
+44 21-22.
+Subsection (d) prohibits a provider from receiving compensation for performing 45 specified services for a third party, a technique used in other contexts to evade regulation.
+The 46 prohibition supplements subsection (a)(8)(9) (prohibiting referral fees).
+It is broader, in that it

-The purpose of the exception is to accommodate programs of governmental agencies that require counseling in connection with reverse mortgages, first-time homebuyers programs, or other financial services products.

-2223.
-Subsection (e) prohibits insider transactions unless the transactions are bona fide market transactions.
-The purpose of the subsection is to prohibit the use of a provider to channel money to related entities.
+- attempts to prevent evasions of subsection (a)(8)(9) through the ruse of performing services for the lender or service provider. - The purpose of the exception is to accommodate programs of governmental agencies that require counseling in connection with reverse mortgages, first-time homebuyers programs, or other financial services products. - 8 22-23.
+Subsection (e) prohibits insider transactions unless the transactions are bona fide 9 market transactions.
+The purpose of the subsection is to prohibit the use of a provider to channel 10 money to related entities.
 Not-for-profit or tax-exempt providers may do this in an attempt to evade restrictions on entities with that status.
-For-profit providers may do this in an attempt to establish a high cost of doing business, which they then might use to persuade the legislature to increase the permissible fees and charges.
-Ordinarily a provider will know whether a person with whom it deals is its affiliate.
-The "should reasonably know" language is to protect a provider when its ignorance of that relationship is reasonable.

-The subsection sets a minimum standard, but it does not displace other law governing not-for-profit entities.
-That other law may impose more stringent standards on engaging in transactions that benefit persons related to the not-for-profit entity.
+For-profit providers may do this in an attempt to 11 12 establish a high cost of doing business, which they then might use to persuade the legislature to 13 increase the permissible fees and charges.
+Ordinarily a provider will know whether a person with 14 whom it deals is its affiliate.
+The "should reasonably know" language is to protect a provider 15 when its ignorance of that relationship is reasonable. - The subsection sets a minimum standard, but it does not displace other law governing not-for-profit entities.
+That other law may impose more stringent standards on engaging in transactions that benefit persons related to the not-for-profit entity. - 20

-SECTION 29.
+- 21 SECTION 29.
 NOTICE OF LITIGATION.
-No later than 30 days after a provider has been served with notice of a civil action for violation of this [act] by or on behalf of an individual who resides in this state at either the time of an agreement or the time the notice is served, the provider shall notify the administrator in a record that it has been sued.
-Comment The purpose of this section is to alert the administrator to the possibility of the need for action.
-SECTION 30.
-ADVERTISING. (a) If the agreements of a provider contemplate that creditors will reduce finance charges or fees for late payment, default, or delinquency and the provider advertises debt-management services, it shall disclose, in an easily comprehensible manner, that using a debt-management plan may make it harder for the individual to obtain credit.
+No later than 30 days after a provider has 22 been served with notice of a civil action for violation of this [act] by or on behalf of an individual - 22 been served with notice of a civil action for violation of this [act] by or on behan of an individual - 23 who resides in this state at either the time of an agreement or the time the notice is served, the - 24 provider shall notify the administrator in a record that it has been sued. - 25 26

+The purpose of this section is to alert the administrator to the possibility of the need foraction.

+30 SECTION 30.
+ADVERTISING.

+- 31 (a) If the agreements of a provider contemplate that creditors will reduce finance charges - 32 or fees for late payment, default, or delinquency and the provider advertises debt-management - 33 services, it shall disclose, in an easily comprehensible manner, that using a debt-management - 34 plan may make it harder for the individual to obtain credit. - 35 (b) If the agreements of a provider contemplate that creditors will settle for less than the